EddiFabien/LinReg_RShiny_Docker/README.md

 ## Linear Regression Analysis - Web application modularized using R/R Shiny and Docker

-This application is able to :
+This application is capable to :

 -   upload the excel or cvs/txt file.
 -   analyze of the correlation (Pearson) between two numerical variables.